-6 Ways: Recover Permanently Deleted Files in Windows 10 or 11
+6 Ways to Recover Permanently Deleted Files in Windows 10

 Share this: instagram reddit

-Situations to permanently delete files in Windows 10 or 11
+Check if you permanently deleted files in Windows 10

-Delete a file normally, and then delete it again in the Recycle Bin.
+• Delete a file normally, then delete it again in the Recycle Bin.

-You have intentionally or accidentally emptied the Recycle Bin
+• Intentionally or accidentally emptied the Recycle Bin.

-A file larger than 8998 MB will bypass the Recycle Bin and be permanently deleted once you delete it normally.
+• Delete a file larger than 8998 MB.
+It will bypass the Recycle Bin and be deleted permanently.

 permanenlty-delete-files

 Method 1.
-Recover permanently deleted files with software
+Recover permanently deleted files with data recovery software 🔥

-MyRecover will be your second-to-none choice to restore permanently deleted files in Windows 11/10/8/7 SP1 & Server.
-It will scan your disk automatically and display them.
+AOMEI FastRecovery will be your second-to-none choice to restore permanently deleted files in Windows 11/10/8/7 SP1 & Server.
+It will scan your disks automatically to find all recoverable data.
 You can even recover files during the scanning process.

-• High recovery rate and fast speed: Scan your disk quickly and deeply with its effective scanning algorithms, and get files permanently deleted back immediately.
+• High recovery rate and fast speed: Scan your disk quickly and deeply with its effective scanning algorithms, which ensure a high success rate.

-• All-inclusive: Apply to a comprehensive data loss situation: deletion, recycle bin emptying, disk formatting, system crashes, viruses, etc.
+• All-inclusive: Apply to data loss due to accidental deletion, recycle bin empty, disk formatting, system crashes, viruses, etc.

 Download SoftwareWin 11/10/8/7/Server